comp-6905/courseProject/README.md

 For testing system:

-> Administrator user: admin; password: 111111

-> Customer user: test; password: 111111
+> Administrator is the user registered with name 'admin';

 Prototype including: